-- The team will carefully monitor your vital signs, such as your heart rate.
-They may
+The team will carefully monitor your vital signs, such as your heart rate, blood pressure,

-hook you up to several machines so the nurses can check these more easily.
+and breathing.
+You may be hooked up to several machines so the nurses can check these

-- You will probably need to stay in the hospital for around 5 days.
+You will probably need to stay in the hospital for several days.

 some help at home for a while.

-- You may tire easily after the surgery, but you will gradually start to recover your
+Be aware that you may tire easily after the surgery, but you will gradually start

-- After you go home, take your temperature and your weight every day.
-Tell your doctor
+After you go home, take your temperature and weigh yourself t every day.
+Call your

-- Avoid lifting anything heavy for several weeks.
-Ask your doctor about what is safe
+Don't lift anything heavy for several weeks.
+Ask your healthcare provider about what

 diet, and wound care.